 A data-first approach is non-negotiable.
 Instead of guessing, a consultant uses tools like heatmaps, analytics, and user testing to find out what’s actually causing friction on your site.
 This process uncovers the real "why" behind user behavior, turning vague assumptions into clear, actionable insights.

-Forgetting the Full User Journey
+Remember to Optimize the Entire User Journey

 It’s easy to get hyper-focused on a single metric, like the click-through rate on a call-to-action button.
 But optimizing one element in isolation often misses the bigger picture.
 A conversion isn’t a single event; it’s the final step in a much longer process.
 If you fix a leaky faucet in the kitchen but ignore a burst pipe in the basement, you still have a major problem.
 The same is true for your conversion funnel.